tasercake/quartz/content/Debugging asyncio performance.md

 # Related

-- I explore building a static analyzer for blocking asyncio calls in [[Python asyncio blocking analysis]] to get around some of these issues
+- I explore building a static analyzer for blocking asyncio calls in [[Static analysis of blocking calls in async Python]] to get around some of these issues
 - [[AsyncIO's blocking call problem]]
 - [[Rust]] seems to have the same problem: https://github.com/rust-lang/wg-async/issues/19
 - https://stackoverflow.com/questions/57190115/discover-what-is-blocking-the-event-loop